 Residential Learning On-Campus

-Students who live in the Bellevue College Residence Hall will have the opportunity to engage with unique social and learning experiences that can only happen in a college housing environment.
 By following a series of defined learning goals, Resident Assistant (RA) staff members plan, facilitate, and assess events and activities targeted at meeting the complex needs of residential students.

 Learning goals for residential student activities include: